PalmieriClaudio/chessThing/README.md

 I also plan to work on making the project prettier in the next few days.

 On a last note, it's still possible to castle through and out of check, even though that's supposed to be illegal, that's something I forgot to add and will add in the near future.

+The project is currently on halt while I work on different projects as my time is currently limited because of my job.